datasciences/Bayesian_Inference-graphical_models/README.md

 Why going bayesian is good?
 --------
 The main advantages of going bayesian are as follows:
 * Bayesian methods typically involves using probability distributions rather than point probabilities such as mean.
-For example for a regression problem for predicting house prices rather than predicting the price of a house, bayesian methods produces a distribution of possible predictions.
+For example for a regression problem for predicting house prices, rather than predicting the price of a house, bayesian methods produces a distribution of possible predictions.
-* Bayesian methods helps to derive credible intervals (similar to confidence interval but not the same) around using the predicted distribution around the mean.
+* Bayesian methods helps to derive credible intervals (similar to confidence interval but not the same) around the mean using the predicted distribution.
 * Bayesian method can utilize informed or uninformed priors.
 Priors are nothing but prior knowledge about the distribution of samples.
+This is extremely useful fot getting better predictions as well as decreasing time required for traing a ML or DL model.
-* Bayesian methods can work efficiently on small sample size, even in case of deep learning models.
+* Bayesian methods work efficiently even with small sample sizes for deep learning models or machine learning models.
 * Bayesian methods account for variability in the measurement of the data